kristianmandrup/generator-polymer-init-2-x-app/generators/app/templates/README.md

 ## Building Your Application

 ```
-$ polymer build
+$ yarn build
 ```

-This will create a `build/` folder with `bundled/` and `unbundled/` sub-folders containing a bundled (Vulcanized) and unbundled builds, both run through HTML, CSS, and JS optimizers.
+*Note this project uses the `new-build-flags` branch of the `polymer-cli` repo, which supports ES6 minification.
+The current beta release of `polymer-cli@next` (0.18.0-alpha.8) fails when it tries to pipe ES6 through Uglify.
+This version of `polymer-cli` can take a few seconds longer than usual to initally render the results on polyfilled browsers.*

 You can serve the built versions by giving `polymer serve` a folder to serve
 from:

 ```
-$ polymer serve build/bundled
+$ polymer serve build
 ```

 ## Running Tests